shabbyrobe/xmlwriter/tester/README.md

 Go xmlwriter Tester
 ===================

 This tester is made up of a few key pieces - `gotester`, `testbuilder` and `ctester`, and an XML-based testing DSL

-Note: this will eventually be moved into a separate repository when it stabilises so that users of tools like `dep` or `govendor` aren't forced to vendor the `charmap` extension.
+Note: this will eventually be moved into a separate repository when it stabilises so that users of tools like `dep` or `govendor` aren't forced to vendor the `charmap` extension when including `xmlwriter`.

 Test spec